When You Have Anxiety and Your Partner Doesn’t

 When I was single, my anxiety only ruined my life.
 It kept me off planes and at home, and I disappointed myself, but I got through it alone, unwatched.
 In a relationship, there is someone always around as a witness, and she often notices my anxiety spiking before I do.
 The first time Lydia pointed out the weird, frantic way I was clutching my hands together (a nervous tic of mine), I realized my anxiety was no longer mine alone — it affects not only me, but Lydia, and us as a couple, too.
 See, for example, our first Halloween together, when my stress over going to a near stranger’s party led to her decide we should skip it, which resulted in us spending the night on the couch watching Hocus Pocus, in our Scully and Mulder costumes, seething.
 Being in a loving, romantic relationship means sharing most things, if not everything, with your partner.
 But what happens when one of those things is anxiety?

 In some cases, unevenly distributed anxiety can be a relationship’s death knell.
-Before meeting her husband, Andrea Petersen, the author of On Edge: A Journey Through Anxiety, anxiety (directly and indirectly) led her to end a number of relationships.
+Before Andrea Petersen, the author of On Edge: A Journey Through Anxiety, met her husband, her anxiety (directly and indirectly) led her to end a number of relationships.
 “I had a couple relationships with people who really couldn’t handle my anxiety,” she tells me.
 Because anxiety, like any feeling, is contagious, people who are ordinarily non-anxious may “catch” it from their anxious partners, and (understandably) might not be thrilled about it.
 “For a couple people in my life, my anxiety was too uncomfortable for them to deal with,” says Petersen.
 “In one person’s case, I think he was very afraid of his own world becoming sort of as constrained and small as sometimes mine felt.”
 Anxiety can create a vicious cycle in which symptoms are passed back and forth indefinitely, with the non-anxious partner feeling frustrated by their newfound anxiety, and the anxious partner feeling guilty for sharing it.

 Nowhere does this cycle play out more acutely, in my relationship, than at the airport: Lydia gets agitated, I get nervous, we both feel bad, and neither of us is able to soothe the other.
 Lydia swears she never got anxious about flying before dating me, but if that’s true, and it is my fault, that means she’s picking up on my fear of flying well before I ever feel it.
 In any given trip’s preparatory stages (making reservations, packing, getting a cab, even going through security), I am the calm one, and she is the nervous wreck.
 We only swap once we’re on the plane.
 Just when she’s ready to relax, I need the most moral support.